gvelim/advent2023/src/bin/day8/README.md

 # Day 8
 ## Input
 You are given a "map" on how to navigate the desert.
+The map contains
-The contains a list of left/right instructions, and the rest of the document seem to describe some kind of network of labeled nodes
+* a list of left/right instructions, and
+* the rest of the document seem to describe some kind of network of labeled nodes
 ```
 RL